-The Jews of the RAF
+The Jews of the Royal Air Force

 The website is an archive of the personnel who died serving in the many RAF commands including Fighter, Transport, Bomber, Coastal, Far East, Ferry and Middle East.
-Included are ground crew, WAAF’s, air crew, support crew and Special Executive Operations personnel.
+Included are ground crew, WAAF’s, air crew, support crew and Special Operations Executive personnel.

 These men and women are buried and commemorated all around the world including Burma, Canada, India, Sicily, Greece, Malta, Alamein, Malaysia and the United Kingdom.
 Their deaths include those who died through enemy action, accidents, bombing raids, illness and in Prisoner of War camps.

 The database for the archive was initially created using Henry Morris’s book ‘We will remember them,’ a record of the Jews who died in the Armed Forces 1939-1945, searching through W.R.
 Chorley’s Bomber Command and Losses series of books for Jewish names and the Commonwealth War Graves Commission who provided details of those with a Magen David on their headstones.
 Assistance has been given by Martin Sugarman at AJEX, Stuart Rosenblatt at the Irish Jewish Genealogical Society and many other researchers who have kindly provided further information.